Nexints/DokiDokiLifeTimes/README.md

 # Credits (Additional credits in credits.txt)
 - This mod was made possible with GanstaKingofSA's Doki Doki Mod Maker.
 - Ideas bounced from DDLC, other manga / anime series, other DDLC mods, and more.
+Notable examples: DDLC: SNAFU, DDLA, and more.